Review: Hideout (Alice Vega, #3) by Louisa Luna

 Home Before Dark is a little bit spooky with a touch of Amityville vibes and lots of that signature Sager misdirection and twisty-twists.
 But it does read like more of a mystery-thriller.

-Now a house-flipper and designer, Maggie was too young to really remember what happened, but she’s sure her father’s book is whole ass bullshit.
+Now a house-flipper and designer, Maggie was too young to really remember what happened, but she’s sure her father’s book is whole-ass bullshit.
 Any time she’s tried to get the truth from her parents they are dodgy and shady AF.
 Now her dad’s gone and her mom is all “I’m leaving for Paris!” so if Maggie wants the truth, she’ll need to search for it herself.

 What is one to do with an abandoned haunted manor that probably holds the key to all Maggie’s questions?
 Flip it and sell it, obviously.
 But to do that, Maggie needs to move back in.
 And she’s like I ain’t afraid of no ghost! and she moves the fuck in even though her father used his final words to be like don’t fucking do that.
-She did it.

 scary movie GIF